 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates two funds; a General Fund, to account for general operations and a Special Revenue Fund, to account for its federal grant programs.
-The School considers both of these funds to be major funds.
+The School operates two funds; a General Fund and a Special Revenue Fund.
+For reporting purposes, the General Fund and Special Revenue Fund are considered major funds.